Slavery in New Spain: Abolition

 People who were enslaved could buy their freedom by obtaining a loan or by being released from their masters before they died.
 In some cases, slaves escaped and sought refuge in jungles and mountains.
 As the number of escaped slaves increased, small populations emerged that would be known as Palenques.
 Freed slaves who feared being subjugated again began to arrive at such sites.

-The abolition of slavery was part of the ideology of the insurgents during the war of Mexican independence.
+The abolition of slavery was part of the ideology of the insurgents during the Mexican War of Independence.
 Miguel Hidalgo y Costilla directed that this provision was published by José María Anzorena on October 19, 1810, in Morelia, by Ignacio López Rayón in Tlalpujahua on October 24, 1810, by José María Morelos through the Bando del Aguacatillo on November 17, 1810, and by Miguel Hidalgo through a pamphlet published in Guadalajara on November 29, 1810, who also published and ordered to print the Decreto contra la esclavitud, las gabelas y el papel sellado on December 6, 1810, in the same square.
 When Hidalgo died, the abolition of slavery was ratified by López Rayón in the Constitutional Elements in April 1812 and by José María Morelos in the Sentiments of the Nation in September 1813.
 Once Mexico gained independence, former insurgents Guadalupe Victoria and Vicente Guerrero ratified the abolition of slavery through presidential decrees, respectively during their terms of office, on September 16, 1825, and September 15, 1829.